deanishe/alfred-fuzzy/README.md

 <a name="performance"></a>
 ### Performance ###

 By dint of being written in Python and using a more complex algorithm, `fuzzy.py` can only comfortably handle a small fraction of the number of results that Alfred's native search can.
-On my 2012 MBA, it becomes noticeably, but not annoyingly, sluggist at about ~2500 items.
+On my 2012 MBA, it becomes noticeably, but not annoyingly, sluggish at about ~2500 items.

 If the script is well-received, I'll reimplement it in a compiled language.
 My [Go library for Alfred workflows][awgo] uses the same algorithm, and can comfortably handle 20K+ items.